ohhi-vn/easyworker/README.md

 ## EasyTask

 This is simple way to run parallel task.
-User doesn't to manage goroutine, channel,...
+User doesn't need to manage goroutine, channel,...
+Number of workers is number of goroutine will run tasks.

 EasyTask example: